OpenTreeOfLife/otcmdr/README.md

 3. The python ranked tree list(s) of which sources to use.
 4. Some other file names that you do not need to alter.

+Set these, er, settings, and run:

+    python run_asterales_synthesis.py

-Set these, er, settings, and run.
-Since things can take a while, it might be best to run this under screen:
+The Asterales analysis is quite fast.
+For more extensive analyses, it might be best to run this under screen:

     screen
-    python run_asterales_synthesis.py
+    python run_full_synthesis.py

-But the Asterales analysis is quick enough that screen is not necessary.

 And that is it.